PiotrZakrzewski/macrobase-diff/README.md

-# Macrobase Diff minimal implementation (WORK IN PROGRESS)
+# Macrobase Diff minimal implementation
 This is a mnimial implementation of an idea from [DIFF: A Relational Interface for Large-Scale Data Explanation F.Abuzaid et al 2018](https://cs.stanford.edu/~matei/papers/2019/vldb_macrobase_diff.pdf).

 In short: Given a table of numerical and categorical data and a query dividing the table into two groups (outliers/inliers) return attributes (categorical values) that are more common among the outliers (so called explanations).